Calvin-Schmeichel/Obsidian-Quartz-Website/content/Unlisted/Drafts/aws_outage_oct_2025.md

 #### Amazon EC2 & NLB

 New Amazon EC2's being deployed ran into issues during this outage as well (Already deployed EC2's were fine during the outage).
-The root cause was the Amazon EC2 subsystem DropletWorkflow Manager (DWFM), which has dependent on DynamoDB to function.
-This subsystem manages the underlying physical server hardware EC2 runs on and is ran right before new EC2 deployment, since the droplet backlog queue of new EC2 instances got so backed up the jobs timed out and failed before they could be deployed, hence the errors with new EC2's.
+The root cause was the Amazon EC2 subsystem DropletWorkflow Manager (DWFM), which is dependent on DynamoDB to function.
+This subsystem manages the underlying physical server hardware EC2 runs on and is ran right before a new EC2 deployment.
+Since the droplet backlog queue of new EC2 instances got so backed up, the jobs timed out and failed before they could be deployed.
+Hence the errors with new EC2's.

 > [!Bug] EC2 Timeline
 > 2:25 AM Root cause identified (DWFM lease failures after DynamoDB outage), 1:50 PM Fixed

-After DWFM was recovered this lead to the Network Manager subsystem to fail as the queue got so backed up for failed EC2 launch configurations it could not keep up.
+After DWFM was recovered this lead to the Network Manager subsystem to fail as the queue got so backed up with failed EC2 launch configurations it could not keep up.
 This lead to AWS engineers to enable a throttling on new EC2 requests while the issue was manually resolved.
 This also lead to issues with Amazon Network load balancers (NLB) and other AWS services throughout the day.

 > [!Bug] NLB Timeline
 > 6:52 AM Root cause identified (health check failures), 2:09 PM Fixed